Azure-Samples/event-hubs-dotnet-ingest/README.md

 - csharp
 products:
 - azure
-description: "This sample shows you how to send basic messages to an event hub, which allows you to test consumption of those messages by other applications."
+description: "This sample shows you how to send basic messages to an event hub."
 urlFragment: event-hubs-dotnet-ingest
 ---